khagerman/Nature-Around-You/README.md

 ## Filter results

-Users can filter results by the folloing categories:
+Users can filter results by the following categories:

 - Animals
 - Plants